-Study identifies ways to increase IUD use in developing countriesFebruary 15th, 2013 in Obstetrics & gynaecology
+Study identifies ways to increase IUD use in developing countriesFebruary 15, 2013 by Michelle L. Brandt in Medicine & Health / Obstetrics & gynaecology

 Boosting demand for intrauterine devices, commonly referred to as IUDs, and improving access to them can significantly increase their use in developing countries, where they have traditionally been an unpopular method of birth control, a new study says.